tessercat/stack-deploy/README.md

 - [firewall-api](https://github.com/tessercat/firewall-api) An HTTP POST API to manage ipset entries and iptables rules on localhost.
 - [firewall-ipset](https://github.com/tessercat/firewall-ipset) Restore files and bash commands to configure ipsets for the firewall API.
-- [firewall-app](https://github.com/tessercat/firewall-app) A Django app for the firewall API.

 ## Stack vars